F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 This way, we connect to the database in **interactive mode**.
 In this mode, we can write multiple SQL commands using one connection.
 The commands are only executed when correct ending punctuation (usually a semicolon) is encountered.
 Otherwise, enter just adds a new line and the command is not executed.

+To quit the interactive mode, use the `\q` meta-command.

 To **execute command immediatelly** without starting interactive session, use the `-c ` parameter:
 ```bash
 psql -d <db name> -c "<command>"